Cryptonomic/Conseil/scripts/README.md

 ###### Math..

 Code Block starting with Math..
-Has all the variable definitions imported into its scope from the previous containing a *MathBlock* .
+Has all the variable definitions imported into its scope from the previous field containing a *MathBlock* .
 For example

 	"field_1" : "Math.2 a = 1, a",
 	"field_2" : "Math.. a"